tox-dev/tox/docs/plugins.rst

 - we determine it's trying to solve a valid use case and it's not malicious (e.g. no plugin that deletes the users home directory),
-- it's released on PyPi with at least 100 downloads per month (to ensure it's a plugin used by people).
+- it's released on PyPI with at least 100 downloads per month (to ensure it's a plugin used by people).

 What's in for you in this: